PrestaShop/docs/src/content/1.7/modules/sample_modules/order_view_page_new_hooks/view-order-hooks-module-base.md

 {{% notice note %}}
-Even though using `autoload` block in `composer.json` helps us to autoload classes from the specified folder `src` with the namespace `PrestaShop\\Module\\DemoViewOrderHooks\\` we might have some autoloading issues if we use our classes in our module main file `demovieworderhooks.php` because it is out of `src` scope.
+Even though using `autoload` block in `composer.json` helps us to autoload classes from the specified folder `src` with the namespace `PrestaShop\\Module\\DemoViewOrderHooks\\` we might have some autoloading issues if we use our classes in our module main file `demovieworderhooks.php`.
 For example, we might define a constant if one of our class and use it in `demovieworderhooks.php` when we will get error: `the class is not defined`.
 Then a solution can be including `require_once __DIR__.'/vendor/autoload.php';` before the main module class `demovieworderhooks.php` is defined.